The Abilene Heritage Square Project

 How will this project benefit children in our area?

 As a contemporary learning center, Abilene Heritage Square will include a state-of-the-art children’s library with traditional library books as well as age-appropriate access to technology and computers.
 The complex will also offer specialized activities for various ages such as LEGO® building and STEAM exhibits and learning experiences.
-Spark Innovation will focus on STEAM education and family experiences.
+Spark Science Center will focus on STEAM education and family experiences.
 Children will enjoy traveling exhibits, movies, and special events in the auditorium.
 The Green will be available to host activities for children and outdoor concerts, holiday celebrations, games, and more.

 What kind of facilities are included in Abilene Heritage Square?